-So we’ve made a helpful list of key tips to help you get the best out of your clay soils and have your garden back up to scratch in no time.
+So, we’ve made a helpful list of key tips to help you get the best out of your clay soils, get your grass seed growing quickly, and have your garden back up to scratch in no time.

-A common problem in gardens with clay soils are drainage issues, with lawns often becoming waterlogged and quickly turning to mud in winter.
-If drainage is very poor it may be worth addressing this before sowing.
-Introducing land drains can be a time consuming and costly job but can be worth it as the benefits will last for a very long time.
-Most clay soils aren’t too severe and better drainage can usually be achieved by using a less expensive method.
-Applying lime or gypsum can do wonders for soil drainage whilst aeration and fertiliser management can further improve soil structure.
+A common problem in gardens with clay soils is drainage issues, with lawns often becoming waterlogged and quickly turning to mud in winter.
+If drainage is very poor, it may be worth addressing this before sowing.
+Introducing land drains can be a time-consuming and costly job but can be worth it as the benefits will last for a very long time.
+Most clay soils aren’t too severe, and you can usually achieve better drainage using less expensive methods.
+For example, applying lime or gypsum can do wonders for soil drainage, whilst aeration and fertiliser management can further improve soil structure.

 Last but certainly not least is the all-important fertiliser application.
 Doing so in Spring and Autumn can provide year-round coverage.
-It would take a while to list every last benefit that a fertiliser can offer your lawn but the main things to note include great root establishment, better soil structure and better absorption of nutrients.
-The main benefit in clay soils is the additional boost to drainage and root growth as this helps in especially wet and dry situations.
+It would take a while to list every last benefit that fertiliser can offer your lawn, but the main things to note include great root establishment, better soil structure and better absorption of nutrients.
+The main benefit in clay soils is the additional boost to drainage and root growth, which helps in especially wet and dry situations.

 Some lawn feed options to consider are our QUICK RELEASE: Pre-Seed fertiliser, which you put down before sowing a new lawn.
 We have a guide on our range of fertilisers and when to use them in our 'What is fertiliser?' blog post.